Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Analysis of static properties and 3D silicon sensor design

-Uniform sensor response is achieved by operating the sensor at sufficient high bias voltages so as to generate electric fields of magnitude greater than 10kV cm~$^{-1}$m necessary to accelerate electrons and holes to velocity saturation.
-In 3D silicon sensors relatively low bias voltages are sufficient to achieve the saturated velocity regime, as shown in the example given in Figure \ref{fig:driftfield}.
+Uniform sensor response is achieved by operating the sensor at sufficient high bias voltages so as to generate electric fields of magnitude greater than 10 kV/cm, needed to accelerate electrons and holes up to velocity saturation.
+In 3D silicon sensors relatively low bias voltages are sufficient to achieve the saturated velocity regime, as shown in Figure \ref{fig:driftfield}.

-The second ingredient of fast sensor response is the weighting field $\vec{E}_w$, which couples the current induction over the entire active volume with the sensor geometry and is, therefore, only dependent on the chosen electrode shape.
+The second ingredient for fast sensor response is the weighting field $\vec{E}_w$, which couples the current induction over the entire active volume with the sensor geometry and, therefore, only depends on the electrode shape.
 The crucial role of the weighting field is further considered in the following subsection.